renadhaitham/aldawlia_real_estate/README.md

-# 🏡 Aldawlia Real Estate App
+# 🏡 Real Estate App

 A Flutter-based real estate mobile application that allows users to manage properties, generate QR codes, and submit service requests with Firebase integration.